mia1024/merkle-tree-certificate/README.md

 doing filesystem IO.
 This can be further optimized by using a production database instead of reading and writing everything from/to a few files on the disk.

+For example, the `verify` CLI command takes around 20ms to execute, while the underlying call to API method `verify_certificate()` only takes 2.84ms.
+Similarly, the time for `stress-test` includes writing a 732MB file to disk.
+The underlying call time to the API methods is 18.6s when no flag is specified, and 8.0s when both `--no-gc` and `--no-validation` are specified.

 ### Generate keys

 For testing convenience, you can run